 The Association works closely with local law enforcement agencies and your elected representatives to help keep our neighborhood a safer community for everyone to enjoy.

 You are invited to help as well.
-If you see a crime or anti-social behavior such as prostitution, panhandling or illegal drug activity taking place, you should do any of the following to report it, anonymously.
+If you see a crime or anti-social behavior such as human trafficking (prostitution), panhandling or illegal drug activity taking place, you should do any of the following to report it, anonymously.

 Sign up today and help us keep our neighborhood a safe place to live!

 Click here if you would like to join our e-mail list.

 Please visit our Events and projects page to find out what your Association has been working on and what is in store for the near future.

 If you would like more information about programs and services for residents such as how to get your free Resident Parking Permit, how you can fight crime or find out your trash collection day, kindly click here.

 Tuesday, 20 February 2024